Comment on the result

 How is the indicator global radiation defined?

-The total amount of solar radiation that hits a horizontal (ground) surface is called global radiation in meteorology.
+The total amount of solar radiation that is received by a horizontal (ground) surface is called global radiation in meteorology.
 The total global radiation is the sum of the radiation directly from the sun and the so-called diffuse radiation.
 Diffuse radiation is the solar radiation that has been scattered by the molecules and particles of the atmosphere or reflected by clouds, and therefore changed direction and is incident from the whole sky.

 Why is this indicator important?